“Ugh, now I can finally breathe.”

 ‘These damn cheats…’

-It had cost over 100,000 won just to anonymize his name.
+It had cost me over 100,000 won just to mask my name as anonymous.

-As the number of bat deaths from the poison crossed into triple digits, experience points poured in richly.
+As the number of poison-related kills climbed into the triple digits, the experience points rolled in—sweet and steady.

 “Haaah… that was a total hard carry.”

-The tide had turned fully in his favor.
-Everything had been going almost too smoothly.
+The tide had turned in my favor.
+Maybe everything was going too smoothly?

 [The most renowned being in the desert has intervened in the quest.]